-What is a formulary?

 How do I find an in-network pharmacy in my area?

-Providence Medicare Advantage Plans has approximately 34,500 participating pharmacies available for your use nationwide.
+Providence Medicare Advantage Plans has over 34,500 participating pharmacies available for your use nationwide.

 You may look in your Provider and Pharmacy Directory, visit our online directory, or call customer service, whichever is easiest for you.
 You may also contact customer service to request a revised list of in-network pharmacies by dialing 503-574-8000 or 1-800-603-2340, seven days a week from 8 a.m. to 8 p.m.
 (Pacific time).
 (TTY users should call 711.)

 Note: Providence Medicare Advantage Plans has contracts with pharmacies that equal or exceed the Centers for Medicare and Medicaid Services (CMS) requirements for pharmacy access in your area.